Bilal22293/FlappyBird-AI/README.md

 - **Smooth Gameplay**: Experience smooth, addictive gameplay.
 - **Random Pipe Generation**: The pipes are randomly generated, making each game different.
 - **Score System**: Players earn points by passing through pipes.
-- **Responsive Controls**: The bird can flap by pressing the spacebar or tapping the screen (if applicable).
+- **Responsive Controls**: The bird can flap by pressing the spacebar.
 - **High Score**: Tracks and displays the player's best score.

 ## Installation